tbroyer/gradle-apt-plugin/README.md

       // whether the annotationProcessor/apt and testAnnotationProcessor/testApt dependencies are added as module dependencies addAptDependencies = true

-      // The following are mostly internal details; you shouldn't ever need to configure them.
-      // whether the compileOnly and testCompileOnly dependencies are added as module dependencies addCompileOnlyDependencies = false // defaults to true in Gradle < 2.12
-      // the dependency scope used for apt and/or compileOnly dependencies (when enabled above) mainDependenciesScope = "PROVIDED" // defaults to "COMPILE" in Gradle < 3.4, or when using the Gradle integration in IntelliJ IDEA
+      // the dependency scope used for apt and/or compileOnly dependencies (when enabled above) mainDependenciesScope = "PROVIDED" // defaults to "COMPILE" when using the Gradle integration in IntelliJ IDEA }
-    }
   }
 }